hathora/fusion-simple-fps-hathora/README.md

 - You must create a Hathora account.
 - You must use Unity Editor 2022.3.

+Note: Photon Fusion SDK is a third-party dependency and is subject to [Exit Games' license terms](license.txt).

 # **Project setup**

 ## **Installing the Unity Editor**